Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Anyone using the Test Kitchen EC2 driver?
 You can rack up a huge bill.
 You need to use destroy=true.
 Digital Ocean driver for Test Kitchen - has per minute billing unlike Amazon.

+Pete has been working with Julian to create FreeBSD boxes for use with Test Kitchen: https://github.com/opscode/bento  Test Kitchen will soon magically be able to pull down FreeBSD boxes.

 ## What will we do now?
 What needs to happen next?